University of Auckland Faculty of Medical and Health Sciences

-The University of Auckland's Faculty of Medical and Health Sciences (formerly known as The University of Auckland School of Medicine) was established in 1968 at its present site in Grafton, Auckland.
+The University of Auckland Faculty of Medical and Health Sciences (FMHS; Māori: Mātauranga Hauora) was established in 1968 as The University of Auckland School of Medicine at its present site in Grafton, Auckland.
 Prior to this, the University of Otago had taught some students from the final years of its medical course in Auckland through a branch faculty of the Dunedin School of Medicine.

 Research

+FMHS has 7 research centres: the Aotearoa–New Zealand National Eye Centre (ANZ–NEC), Auckland Cancer Society Research Centre (ACSRC), Centre for Addiction Research, Centre for Medical Imaging, Eisdell Moore Centre, Manaaki Mānawa – The Centre for Heart Research, and Surgical and Translational Research (STaR) Centre.

-The Faculty possesses the only brain bank in New Zealand.
-This brain bank contains over 400 brains bequeathed to the medical school,.
+The faculty also possesses the only brain bank in New Zealand.
+This brain bank contains over 400 brains bequeathed to the medical school.
 These include brains donated by people who died with neurological diseases such as Huntington's disease and Parkinson's disease.